Michael Aaron Rockland is

 by a New

 Jerseyan."
 His latest books are The George Washington Bridge:

 won seven major teaching/lecturing awards, including the National in American Studies.
 He has lectured in some twenty-three countries world.
 A regular contributor to New

-Jersey Monthly magazine, he has also worked in television and film production, mostly for P.B.S., including scripting and acting in one movie.
+Jersey Monthly magazine, he has also worked in television and film production, mostly for P.B.S., including scripting and acting in one film, Three Days on Big City Waters.
 He is regularly interviewed on N.P.R.